If you are a new flight instructor candidate you’re in the right place.

 - It is best to first get both knowledge test’s (FOI and CFI Sport for category) completed before you arrive for training.
-These must be completed and it is easiest to get this done studying with the CFI Knowledge test books and/or Prepware before you get here.
+If you arrive without studying and passing both tests, this will add SIGNIFICANT time here.
+These are included in the Sport Pilot on-line course mentioned above.
+You just need to add the FAA publication “aviation Instructors Handbook” # FAA-H-8083-9A.
+It is easiest to get this done studying with the CFI Knowledge test books and/or Prepware before you get here.

 - Using the Fundamentals of Instruction techniques, do both flight training and ground school.
 It is easiest to get the complete CFI Sport Pilot Kit Airplane (WSC Trike kit).
 This gives you lesson plans in the Syllabus plus training materials for you to use.
+At a minimum you will need the paper training syllabus if you order the On-Line version to go through when you do your flight training.
+This Training Syllabus also provides all the endorsements plus a training syllabus to start training your first students.
 You can use them on your first student.

 - Flight Training – we start going through the training syllabus where you are teaching the mock student (instructor) to fly in a logical order just as you were trained when you were going for your pilots license.
 Here you will learn all the teaching techniques plus learn the mistakes the students make and how to deal with them.

-- We practice for the CFI checkride to make sure everything in in order and we do the CFI practical test.
+- We practice for the CFI checkride to make sure everything is in order and we do the CFI Checkride/practical test.